indico/indico-user-docs/docs/categories/managing.md

 # Managing a Category

-You can move sub-categories or events by selecting them using the checkoxes and clicking on the horizontal arrows on your right.
+You can move sub-categories or events by selecting them using the checkboxes and clicking on the horizontal arrows on your right.
 You are then prompted to choose the new location of the events/sub-categories.

 ![](../assets/category_move.png)